artifct-architect/dlos/docs/dedication.md

 To those who share my lineage and heritage:

-You are beautiful, and brilliant.
+You are bold, beautiful, and brilliant.

 As an African American with a vision, I have often experienced what many before me have known — being disregarded, underestimated, or overlooked within the society in which I live.
 Yet none of those things define our worth, our intelligence, or our capacity to create.